mauri870/llvm-calc/README.md

 # llvm-calc

-A small turing-complete arithmetic expression compiler built to learn the LLVM toolchain.
+A small arithmetic expression language compiler built to learn the LLVM toolchain.

-The grammar is intentionally trivial so that effort goes into the compiler design.
+The language is intentionally small so that most of the effort goes into compiler design rather than language features.

 ## Pipeline